All Episodes

 Well, they didn't reject if it's coming from the FBI.

-They welcome the assistance of the government.
+They welcome the assistance.

 No, no, your mayor lightweight actually did reject any help from President Trump.